datacommonsorg/docsite/custom_dc/upload_data.md

 All custom Data Commons data are stored under one GCS folder.
 Below shows a typical layout.

-Note, create a "root_folder" under the desired GCS bucket, which will be used to hold all the data.
+Note, create a root folder under the desired GCS bucket, which will be used to hold all the data.

 ```txt